 He referenced a policy document and an Abbott speech.
 He did not declare, as he now insists, that the current law had “lost its credibility”.
 He did note that “many residents of my electorate of Wentworth have first hand experience of the consequences of racial hatred, of how easily what appears to be ‘crazy theories’ and ‘ranting and raving’ too weird to take seriously can lead to genocide”.

-The conservatives, who are driven more by their own principles than Turnbull is by his, have successfully used constant pressure to wear him down.
+The conservatives, who are driven more by their own principles than Turnbull is by his, have successfully used constant pressure to wear the Prime Minister down.

 The Human Rights Commission itself has inadvertently provided abundant ammunition to the conservatives.
 Its handling of the QUT and Leak cases was poor; the appearances of commission president Gillian Triggs before Senate committees have been inept.
 There is agreement across the political spectrum that the commission’s processes need substantial overhaul.